dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ### setVertexPadding(iObj, iVertex, iPadding, iAxis):

+	Description:

-	setVertexPadding(iObj, iVertex, iPadding, iAxis) - set padding offset from given vertex to inside the object.
+		Sets padding offset from given vertex to inside the object.
 		Do not use it at getPlacement for Pads.
 Use 0 vertex instead.

+		Note: This need to be improved.

-##### Args:
+##### Description:

 		iObj: object
 		iVertex: vertex object FreeCAD.Vector(x, y, z)